Suns, Nuggets, Celtics can all advance with Game 5 wins

 “We really wanted to come out and have a sweep under our belt.
 Didn’t happen,” Nuggets guard Jamal Murray said.
 “They fought.
 They fought like hell, all game long.
 Even when we put a scare in their heart a little bit, they kept fighting, kept playing, and the crowd was into it.”

 The Suns-Los Angeles Clippers series has been shaped by Kawhi Leonard's knee injury.
-Leonard has missed the past two games with a sprained knee, which has helped tip the series in favor of Phoenix.
+Leonard has missed the past two games with a sprained knee and is expected to miss Game 5.

 “He’s definitely hurt.
 It’s not load management where he’s taking time off,” Clippers coach Tyronn Lue said.
 “He’s shown in the past that he’s played through injuries in the playoffs and so if it’s something he can’t play through, then it has to be pretty serious.”